October 5th to 8th 2026, at Mishkenot HaShan'ananim (Konrad Adenauer Conference Center)

 C) Chair: Jennifer Zimni-Gitler, DEI Jerusalem

-13.40 New Insights on the Philistines in light of three decades of excavations at Tell es-Safi/Gath, Aren Maeir, Bar Ilan University
+13:40 New Insights on the Philistines in light of three decades of excavations at Tell es-Safi/Gath, Aren Maier, Bar Ilan University

 14:20 – 14:40 Coffee Break